svn2github/worldwind/WorldWind/README.txt

   share-with argument to indicate that a null value causes the gpu resource cache not to be cleared when the window is destroyed.
 This keeps its contents available to other windows that may have been opened and shared after the initial one.
+- Added a method to the Terrain interface that identifies the input positions' altitude reference and converts the altitudes to relative-to-ground, which is what the intersection methods expect.

   Note on using the JOGL libraries without the default runtime extraction of native binaries.
     This is accomplished by modifying World Wind's JOGL distribution to load native binaries directly from the library